Robert Baden-Powell, 3rd Baron Baden-Powell: Family and personal life

-He was born in Johannesburg, South Africa, the elder son of Peter Baden-Powell, later 2nd Baron Baden-Powell and Carine Boardman of Johannesburg, and lived in Southern Rhodesia (now Zimbabwe).
+Baden-Powell was born in Johannesburg, Union of South Africa, the elder son of Peter Baden-Powell, later 2nd Baron Baden-Powell, and Carine Boardman of Johannesburg, and lived in Southern Rhodesia (now Zimbabwe).
 After his father inherited the peerage, the family moved from Rhodesia to Britain in 1949, when he was 12.
 He was educated at Bryanston School and played viola in the school orchestra.

 On 1 August 1963, he married Patience Hélène Mary Batty (27 October 1936 – 18 December 2010), only daughter of Major Douglas Myers Batty, of Melsetter, Southern Rhodesia and Elsie May Loker.
 They subsequently realized that they had been at primary school together in Southern Rhodesia.

-He enjoyed swimming, fishing, model making, gardening, bee keeping, badminton and music and kept and bred American Quarter Horses.
-He died, childless, at home in the early hours of Saturday, 28 December 2019, after a long battle with cancer.
+Baden-Powell enjoyed swimming, fishing, model making, gardening, bee keeping, badminton and music and kept and bred American Quarter Horses.
+He died, childless, at home in the early hours of Saturday, 28 December 2019, after a long battle with cancer, and his title was inherited by his brother, Michael.